vmoraga1/gestion-almacenes-bolt/wp-content/plugins/cost-of-goods-for-woocommerce/readme.txt

 6. Cost of goods columns in "Analytics > Orders" report.

 == Changelog ==

+= 3.7.6 - 23/06/2025 =
+* Dev - Improved WPFactory menu.
+* Dev - Compatibility - WCFM - Added new option to add the cost input to the frontend manager.
+* Dev - Compatibility - WCFM - Added new option to Show the total cost and profit on the Vendor's Sales by Date report.

+= 3.7.5 - 18/06/2025 =
+* Fix - Add Stock - Quick edit couldn't work if the Bulk Edit was disabled.
+* Dev - Improved WPFactory menu.

+= 3.7.4 - 17/06/2025 =
+* Fix - Add Stock - Fixed possible bug with the quick edit.
+* Dev - Add Stock - Added new option to calculate the cost based on the Cost decimals option.
+* Dev - Improved the way product cost meta is saved.

+= 3.7.3 - 11/06/2025 =
+* WC tested up to: 9.9.

 = 3.7.2 - 09/05/2025 =
 * Fix - Analytics - Stock - Cost and profit total was not working in some cases.